yosrahelal/paladin/doc-site/docs/faqs.md

 * Unlike previous private EVM implementations, Paladin runs on top of **un-modified** EVM chains and offers a more scalable and robust model for private transactions.
 * Instead of being a single solution, Paladin is designed to host many different privacy technologies (`noto`, `zeto`, etc.) in a single runtime, with the goal of creating common standards for private assets, similar to what ERC-20 did for public tokens.

-### What is the difference between Paladin and a Layer 2 (L2)?
+### What is the relationship between Paladin, permissioned chains, L1s and L2s?

-**Paladin is a client for enabling programmable privacy, whereas L2s are primarily designed to provide scalability.**

-* **Layer 2s** exist to "roll up" multiple transactions to solve for network congestion and high fees.
-They are not inherently privacy technologies.
-* **Paladin** is focused on confidentiality.
-Every private transaction it facilitates is backed 1-to-1 by a transaction on the underlying base ledger.

-### Paladin is additive to L2s; it can run on top of an L2 network just as easily as it can on a Layer 1.
+Paladin is a client for enabling programmable privacy using any EVM compatible chain as the base ledger.
+The base ledger could be a permissioned chain, a public L1 or a public L2 chain.
+Paladin manages what state needs submitting to the base ledger and handles gas calculations where the base ledger requires gas tokens to fund transactions.

-Why does Paladin use a base public ledger instead of being its own standalone blockchain?
+Why does Paladin use a base ledger instead of being its own standalone blockchain?

 **Paladin uses a base ledger to leverage its security and enable interoperability, rather than creating another isolated ecosystem.** This additive approach provides three key advantages: